-With a Chapter 13 bankruptcy petition, the debtor proposes a repayment plan for a time period up to five years.
+With a Chapter 13 bankruptcy petition, the debtor proposes a repayment plan for a time period of up to five years.
 Through this process, the debtor will normally have to pay all secured debts, such as mortgage arrearages, in full.
 The debtor may, however, seek to pay back only a portion of other debts, such as credit cards, to make the plan feasible.
 At the successful conclusion of the plan, all of the debts listed in the petition and paid through the plan are considered paid in full.

-At the law offices of Andrew M. Wolfenson, Esq.
-P.C., we handle your Chapter 13 bankruptcy petition from start to finish.
-We file the original petition and repayment plan, represent you at the trustee meeting and the plan confirmation hearing and then help you monitor compliance with the repayment plan so that you don't inadvertently invalidate the bankruptcy plan by failing to make promised payments.
+At the law offices of Andrew M. Wolfenson, Esq., P.C., we handle your Chapter 13 bankruptcy petition from start to finish.
+We file the original petition and repayment plan, represent you at the trustee meeting and the plan confirmation hearing, and then help you monitor compliance with the repayment plan so that you don’t inadvertently invalidate the bankruptcy plan by failing to make promised payments.

 Free Attorney Consultation

 Don’t hide from your debt any longer.
 Take affirmative action that can help you create a debt-free future.
 Talk to an experienced New Jersey bankruptcy lawyer today.
 Contact our office to schedule an appointment with Andrew M. Wolfenson, Esq., P.C.
 The initial appointment is always free of charge.